BlueHorn07/sphereConv-pytorch/README.md

 This Code is an unofficial implementation of "SphereNet: Learning Spherical Representations for Detection and Classification in Omnidirectional Images(ECCV 2018)", and upgrade version of [ChiWeiHsiao/SphereNet-pytorch](https://github.com/ChiWeiHsiao/SphereNet-pytorch).

-This Code support spherical kernel sampling on "Equirectangular Image"!
+This Code supports spherical kernel sampling on "Equirectangular Image"!

 I wrote the code to be `numpy`-friendly and `torch`-friendly. 😉